To move, to breathe, to fly, to float, to gain all while you give, to roam the roads of lands remote, to travel is to live.

 For the last couple of decades, Ken has worked as a writer, actor, and director.
 He has now written a play about the trip –

-Beyond Borders: The Quixotic Adventures of Sir Ken (See WRITING section).
+Beyond Borders: The Quixotic Adventures of Sir Ken (See Beyond Borders Synopsis).

 An early adventure with his Dad, exploring the London Aldwych.